raspberrypilearning/slug/en/step_6.md

 def joystick_moved(event):
 ```

-We will call this function whenever the joystick is moved.
-It will automatically receive a parameter called `event` which will let us find out what happened to the joystick - which direction was it moved in?
+You will call this function whenever the joystick is moved.
+It will automatically receive a parameter called `event`, which will let you find out in which direction the the joystick was moved?

-We want to be able to set our `direction` variable to the direction the joystick was pushed in.
-To be allowed to change the value of this variable from within a function, we need to specify `global` for the variable.
+You'll want to set the `direction` variable to the direction in which the joystick was pushed.
+To be allowed to change the value of the variable from within this function, you need to specify `global` for the variable.
 To find out why, read about scope in Python functions.

 [[[generic-python-function-scope]]]